Barbara P

 How to Write an Editorial

-An editorial expresses your opinion about any current topic with the aim to persuade the reader to see things from your perspective.
+Well, an editorial expresses your opinion about any current topic with the aim of persuading the reader to see things from your perspective.

 What is an Editorial?

 An editorial is a newspaper article that contains and explains the author’s ideas.
-This piece of writing can be on any topic, but usually, it covers social issues.
-You have to provide enough evidence from credible sources, just like you do in your research papers.
+It can be written on any topic, but usually covers social issues.
+For an editorial, you always have to provide enough evidence from credible sources.

-A well-written editorial must contain the problems’ description and their possible solutions to the problem.
-When writing about a specific issue, don’t forget to give recommendations.
+A well-written editorial must contain the problem’s description and the possible solutions to the problem.
+When writing about a specific issue, the writer is expected to give recommendations.

-You should create a message for the people who are suffering from that issue and what it takes to improve the situation.
-Besides, in your writing, you get a chance to speak to the government and request them to take measures to solve the problem.
+You should create a message for those who are suffering from that issue and what it takes to improve the situation.
+Besides, you get a chance to speak to the government and request them to take measures to solve the problem.

 Order Essay